Dezypher/stocks-checker/README.md

 You will probably need some speakers to fully utilize this script.
 It can also be used in the background while you're using your computer.

 - Firstly, you need to install Python onto your computer.
 You can get an installer from their website: https://www.python.org/downloads/
-- Second, you need to install the following Python libraries via the `pip install` command on your command prompt:
+- Second, you need to install the following Python libraries via the `pip install` command on your Command Prompt (Windows) or Terminal (MacOS):
   - `pip install yfinance`
   - `pip install pygame`
 - Finally, you need to find an MP3 file as your alarm sound.
 I did not include it in this repository in case I run into copyright issues with the alarm sound I use.
 So find an alarm sound you wish to use and name it `alarm.mp3`